Charlene999/CEN3031-Destiny-Finder/Sprint-4-Reflections/Sprint4.md

         - Create A New Character Button Works - Tests that the button successfully calls the createCharacter function.
     - getCharacters
         - View All Characters Button Works - Tests that the button successfully calls the getCharacters function.
+    - submit
+        - Update Name Option Works - Tests that the option is successfully selected after submit is called and based on the component.form.value.website value.
+        - Update Email Option Works - Tests that the option is successfully selected after submit is called and based on the component.form.value.website value.
+        - Update Password Option Works - Tests that the option is successfully selected after submit is called and based on the component.form.value.website value.

 - CharactersComponent
     - The /profile/characters page renders - Tests that the page renders successfully.